 The tax year starts on 6 April and finishes on 5 April and is split up into 12 monthly periods with each month starting on the 6th and finishing on the 5th of the following month.

 You can normally take up to 25% of your pension fund as a tax-free lump sum.
 You may also hear this referred to as a Pension Commencement Lump Sum (PCLS), or tax-free cash.
-This cash lump sum is yours to do with as you see fit.

 These are the documents which prove who owns a property and under what terms.